 - Make small changes to the pattern and publish it as your own.
 This is stealing.
+It has happened to me and it sucks.
 Your momma raised you to know better.

 - Ghost the designer.
 Things happen, and that’s ok.
 It’s not ok to disappear with no explanation.
 If for some reason you absolutely cannot finish the pattern in time, most designers are very understanding if you are genuine.

-- Send back notes that say “everything looks great!”
+- Send back notes that just say something like “everything looks great!”

 Let’s talk about that last bullet point more below…